 |Me and my first book.
 Photo: Grant Apiata|

 Musician...
 I make music as Dub Asylum - listen to some over here on Bandcamp.
 There's even a few songs to download for free.
-Previously I was in a band called Hallelujah Picassos, you can listen to us here on Bandcamp.
+Previously I was in a band called Hallelujah Picassos - we reunited in 2013, and have played a handful of live shows and produced some new recordings - you can listen to us here on Bandcamp.
 Read our history here.
-We've got a retrospective release out now, CD/digital.
 My other current musical project is called Kilodee - listen here.
 I release my music thru my own label, Loopy Fruit Recordings.

 DJ...
 I do a radio show called Ring The Alarm on BaseFM on Saturday 10am til midday NZT (stream online here or listen via Freeview) and have been DJing on this wicked independent station since 2004.